ACertainArchangel/pinenote-on-q64a/README.md

   - `xournalpp-git`: better multitouch and reduced damage regions in menu
 3. Build `arch.tar.zst` on an `aarch64` device: `cd mkosi; mkosi`

+A 666 MiB pre-built image and its signature can be downloaded from `https://files.hrdl.eu/arch.tar.zst{,sig}`.
+This string contains two URLs.

 ## First boot

 1. Extract image onto `os2`.
 Make sure it has a suitable filesystem.